BUCKLE(OPCSDEFS) Optical Printer Control System BUCKLE(OPCSDEFS)

 buckle and viewer switches, e.g. PIO-100(DOCS).

-If directly connecting switches to the parallel port, it is recommended
+If directly connecting switches to the parallel port, use a separate

-you use a separate, dedicated 5 volt power supply wired through the
+dedicated 5 VDC power supply wired through the switches such that

-Such a supply can be a store-bought 12 VDC transformer, with an added
+Such a supply can be a store-bought 5 VDC regulated switching

 As with any signal going to the sensing input on a computer, the

 or ground for a TRUE or FALSE condition.
-An open input is more like
+Open inputs can act like

 If noise problems persist, and you have ruled out the computer,